Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | gessekai.net |

-A space that was once a cabaret, now converted into a live hall and party space — a venue with retro, distinctive ambiance.
-With 300 seats, it accommodates everything from one-man shows to large-scale events.
-The interior retains Showa-era charm, offering a special feeling found nowhere else.
-It's also popular as a venue for bands' self-produced events.
+A former cabaret space converted into a live hall and party space, a venue with retro and unique atmosphere.
+With seating for 300, it can accommodate everything from one-man live shows to large-scale events.
+The interior retaining Showa-era charm offers a special feeling found nowhere else.
+Popular as a venue for bands' self-produced events.

 Practice Studios — Kobe is Even Cheaper Than Osaka

-Practice studios are essential for band activity.
-Kobe's studios are concentrated in Sannomiya.
-While keeping the basics covered in How to Choose a Practice Studio, take advantage of this city's excellent value.
+Practice studios are indispensable for band activities.
+Kobe's studios are concentrated in Sannnomiya.
+While following the basics introduced in How to Choose a Practice Studio, take advantage of this city's unique cost-effectiveness.

 | Item | Details |